Lemon (short story): Plot

-He felt an unchanged feeling of dissatisfaction.
-Even though he looked at the usual picture albums that he used to like, he put the lemon as a time bomb on the pile of illustrations.
-Then he imagines the works of fine art flying out of the Maruzen shop, the excitement of blasting a lemon as a time bomb.
+He felt an unchanged feeling of dissatisfaction, even though he looked at the usual picture albums that he used to like.
+He put the lemon on the pile of illustrations.
+Then he imagines lemon as a time bomb, and the works of fine art flying out of the Maruzen shop.
+He enjoys the excitement of the idea of blasting a lemon as a time bomb.

-He was satisfied with what he had done at the end.
+He was satisfied with what he had done in the end.

 Interpretation

-This short story describes the feeling of an ailing patient and the mischievous emotions which every person has.
-Kajii wrote many other works which had a main character with lung disease because the author was affected by tuberculosis himself.
+This short story describes the feeling of an ailing patient and the mischievous emotions that every person has.
+Kajii wrote many other works that had a main character with lung disease because the author was affected by tuberculosis himself.
 His life was a fight against poverty and sickness (he died from tuberculosis at the age of 31).

 Maruzen was still near Sanjodori, Huyachotori in Kyoto at that time.
-After "Lemon" was published, it is said there was no end to people who continued leaving a lemon at Maruzen store in Kyoto (closed in October 2005).
+After "Lemon" was published, it is said there was no end to people who continued leaving a lemon at the Maruzen store in Kyoto (closed in October 2005).

+This work inspired a character in the anime Bungo Stray Dogs.
+The character's name is the same as the author's, and the character likes blowing people up with lemon-shaped bombs.
+The character himself is immune to them, however.